The Unlisted

 The Unlisted is an Australian children's science fiction drama television series.
-The series follows the story of 13-year-old identical twins, Drupad and Kalpen Sharma, who work with a group of underground vigilante children, who call themselves "The Unlisted", in order to stop a powerful corporation from imposing global control over the world's youth by inserting a tracking device, which also allows them to be remotely controlled.
+The series follows the story of 13-year-old identical twins, Drupad Sharma and Kalpen Sharma, who work with a group of underground vigilante children, who call themselves "The Unlisted", in order to stop a powerful corporation from imposing global control over the world's youth by inserting a tracking device, which also allows them to be remotely controlled.

 The Unlisted is produced by Polly Staniford and Angie Fielder.
 It is executive produced by Justine Flynn, Libbie Doherty, and Carla De Jong.
 The creator and showrunner is Justine Flynn.
 The series is directed by Rhys Graham, Justine Flynn, Neil Sharma, Nicholas Verso, Lucy Gaffy, and Rebecca O’Brien.
 It was written by Mithila Gupta, Timothy Lee, Tristram Baumber, Chris Kunz, Greg Waters, Jane Allen, Rhys Graham, Nicholas Brown, and Natesha Somasundaram.
 It is an Aquarius Films production.
 Netflix has acquired global rights outside Australia.
 As of November 2025, the series has neither been officially canceled by ABC Me, nor renewed for a second season.